yogeshgosavii/Workler/README.md

 3. Commit your changes (`git commit -m "Add feature"`).
 4. Push to your branch (`git push origin feature-name`).
 5. Open a pull request.

-## License

-This project is licensed under the **MIT License**.
-Feel free to use and modify it as per the license terms.

----

-*Note: Replace the placeholder image URLs with actual screenshots of your website hosted online.
-You can use services like [Imgur](https://imgur.com/) to upload your images and obtain direct links.*

-Let me know if you need any further adjustments! 😊